himasha89/teachsmart/README.md

 ## Overview

-TeachSmart is an AI-powered educational platform designed to enhance teaching experiences through intelligent tools for lesson planning, document analysis, and student engagement.
-Our application combines artificial intelligence with modern teaching methodologies to help educators create more effective learning environments.
+TeachSmart is an innovative educational platform that combines artificial intelligence with modern teaching methodologies.
+The platform is designed to enhance the teaching experience by providing smart tools for lesson planning, document analysis, and student engagement.

 ## Features

-- **AI-Powered Teaching Assistant**: Leveraging advanced NLP using spaCy and Hugging Face Transformers for intelligent content analysis and recommendations
-- **Comprehensive Lesson Planning**: Create and organize lesson plans with AI support, making curriculum development more efficient
-- **Interactive Document Analysis**: Advanced document analysis capabilities for educational materials with NLP insights
+### Lesson Planning
+Create lesson plans around primary sources with AI support.
+Generate comprehensive plans with objectives, activities, and assessments.

+### Document Analysis
+Analyze historical documents with NLP for insights.
+Upload PDFs and text files to extract summaries and key concepts.

+### TeachBot
+Your AI teaching assistant.
+Ask questions, get lesson ideas, and receive instant support for all your teaching needs.

+### Grammar Checker
-- **Grammar Checker**: Check student writing for grammar and spelling errors in real-time
+Check student writing for grammar and spelling errors in real-time.
+Get improvement suggestions and writing quality scores.
-- **TeachBot**: AI teaching assistant for immediate support and creative lesson ideas
-- **Multi-Factor Authentication**: Secure access with email verification and phone-based MFA
-- **Responsive Design**: Works seamlessly across desktop and mobile devices

 ## Tech Stack

 - **Frontend**: Next.js, React, Material UI
-- **Authentication**: Firebase Authentication
+- **Authentication**: Firebase Authentication with multi-factor security
-- **Backend**: Firebase Cloud Functions
-- **Database**: Firestore
+- **Database**: Firebase Firestore
-- **Deployment**: Vercel/Firebase Hosting
+- **PDF Processing**: PDF.js for document analysis
+- **Security**: Email verification and phone-based MFA

 ## Getting Started